May 12, 2022

 Projects that include partnerships and collaborations with other organizations that have a proven track record of working with underserved producers and led by eligible nonprofits and institutions of higher education are encouraged.

 According to USDA, acceptable technical assistance and outreach activities should focus on improving the producer’s access to USDA programs and services in the areas of agricultural production, credit, rural development, financial literacy, risk management, mediation, cooperative development, market planning, land access, financial planning, business planning, and tax planning.
 Activities can include:

 Please note that incentives to encourage program participation are not allowable costs.
 However, participant support costs, such as stipends, travel costs, subsistence allowance, and conference or meeting fees are allowable under ARPTAI projects.
-Projects should incorporate promising and evidence-based practices into their technical assistance services related to financial assistance, market access and market coordination, land/water/equipment access tools and techniques, and key principles related to engagement in building critical agriculture infrastructure.
+Projects should incorporate promising and evidence-based practices into their technical assistance services related to financial assistance, market access and market coordination, land/water/equipment access tools and techniques such as used farm equipment, and key principles related to engagement in building critical agriculture infrastructure.

 Additionally, project plans must include strategies for providing technical assistance, program development, curriculum development, deployment and evaluation of impact in each area of the planned activities for which the applicant is providing narrative discussion.
 This should include how the outcomes of the proposed program activities will be measured through both quantitative and qualitative methods.

 For improved project success and effectiveness, applicants are encouraged to develop their proposals based on the following set of guiding principles: